alexanderkiel/fhir2csv/README.md

 I have show that it's possible to extract tabular data in CSV format from a stream of FHIR resources of one type using the widely available command line tool jq.
 Streams of FHIR resources can be generated from FHIR bundles using jq itself or be obtained by FHIR Bulk Data Access.

-A one-shot FHIR search to CSV solution is currently not possible with my solution because FHIR search uses paging with one FHIR bundle per page.
-An additional tool would be necessary with follows the page links obtaining bundle after bundle and outputting a stream of FHIR resources.
+A one-shot FHIR search to CSV solution is currently not possible with my solution, because FHIR search uses paging with one FHIR bundle per page.
+An additional tool would be necessary, which follows the page links obtaining bundle after bundle and outputting a stream of FHIR resources.
 It's possible to build such functionality into [blazectl][14].
 With that a one-shot solution export of resources of a single type directly into a CSV file would look like this:

 ```sh
 blazectl --server https://hapi.fhir.org/baseR4 search --type Observation --query 'code=http://loinc.org|85354-9' | jq -rf blood-pressure.jq > blood-pressure.csv